What Causes Stroke In Young People?

 5. if you’re hit outta nowhere with a crazy bad headache and you don’t know why, it could be a rare sign of a young person’s stroke.
 Don’t brush it off – get yourself checked out by a doc pronto.

 If you experience any of these symptoms, call 911 immediately.
-Time is of the essence in treating a stroke.
 The sooner you receive treatment, the better your chances of a full recovery.

-Here are some real-life examples of how stroke symptoms can present in young people:
+Here are some real-life examples of how symptoms can present in young people:

-Jessica was a healthy 25-year-old woman when she had a stroke.
-She was at work when she suddenly felt dizzy and nauseous.
-She collapsed to the floor and couldn’t move her right arm or leg.
-Jessica was rushed to the hospital, where she was diagnosed with a stroke.
+Jessica was a healthy 25-year-old woman when she had a sudden medical episode.
+She was at work when she started feeling dizzy and queasy.
+Before she knew it, she collapsed to the floor and found herself unable to move her right arm or leg.
+She was rushed to the hospital, where doctors quickly identified it as a stroke.

-These are just a few examples of how stroke can affect young people.
-It’s important to be aware of the signs and symptoms of stroke so that you can seek medical attention immediately if you or someone you know experiences them.
+These are just a few examples of how it can affect young people.
+It’s important to be aware of the signs and symptoms so that you can seek medical attention immediately if you or someone you know experiences them.

 SymptomDescription